Last Updated on

 It also has a more enhanced image quality, providing a more vivid, responsive display that can adjust to different environments.
 This type of screen is currently the best on the market and is already on the Galaxy S22.

 Each year Samsung brings us the best new displays the industry can offer.
-With the approaching launch of the Galaxy S23 series, the tech giant will most likely do even better.
+With the recent release of the Galaxy S23 series, the tech giant will most likely do even better.

 - NOW READ Is the Galaxy S23 memory expandable?